mora-lab/installing/virtualbox/tutorial_v1.0.md

 <img src="images/VBox51.PNG" width="400">
 <br>

-> 21. You can immediately observe the changes in the screen.
-Also, you can now mount an USB drive: Power off the VM and open the Settings.
+> 21. After restarting, you can immediately observe the changes in the screen.
+Also, you can now mount an USB drive.
+> If you want to mount an USB drive, power off the VM and open the Settings.

 <br>
 <img src="images/VBox53.PNG" width="400">